 \subsection{Supervised Fine-tuning}

-The first stage of training uses standard language model fine-tuning techniques, where we train the PLM to suggest the next laboratory group to order and eventually to predict target outcomes.
-To predict the next laboratory group, we use a standard auto-regressive loss function:
+In this section, we perform supervised fine-tuning of our PLM to suggest the next laboratory group and predict outcomes.
+To predict the next laboratory group, we use a standard auto-regressive loss function,

-For outcome prediction, we use the following loss
+For outcome prediction, we use the following loss,